“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Try to take Kelnor at the same time every day and follow the order of pills in the packaging.
 During the 7 days when you are taking the inactive pills, you should be getting your period.
 You may find that your bleeding lasts the full seven days, but it could be shorter.
 When taking oral contraceptives, it is best to find a time of day that is easy to remember in order to avoid missing a pill.

-If you miss one of the white active pills, you should take it as soon as you remember.
+In case you miss an active (white) pill, take it immediately once you remember.
 Your next pill should be taken at the normal time, even if you take 2 pills in one day.
-If you forget to take 2 active pills in a row, you should take 2 pills on the day you remember and 2 pills the next day.
-Then resume taking pills as normal.
-You should use a backup birth control method, such as condoms, for the next 7 days if you miss 2 active pills, as there is an increased risk for pregnancy during that first week.
+If you forget to take 2 active pills in a row, take 2 pills once you remember, and follow up by taking 2 pills the next day.
+Then continue to take the pills as normal.
+It is advisable to use a back-up birth control method such as condoms over the next 7 days if you miss 2 or more doses, as there is an increased risk to become pregnant during that first week.
 Refer to the package insert or ask your doctor if you are not sure what you should do if you forget to take your pill(s).